Home > Tours > Middle East Tours > Jordan, Israel & the Palestinian Territories Real Food Adventure

 Welcome to Israel and the Palestinian Territories – a region steeped in spirituality, and a rich tapestry of the many cultures, religions and nationalities that call it home, be that Palestinian Muslims and Christians, Sephardic Jews, Ashkenazi Jews, Armenian Christians, Ethiopian Copts or Greek Orthodox monks.
 Your Real Food Adventure begins with an important welcome meeting at 6pm.
 After this briefing, take a short walk to the market area and get to know your fellow travellers over dinner, sampling sabich – a delicious vegetable and pita dish boasting fresh Mediterranean flavours with Middle Eastern roots.
 (D)

-This morning, drive to Akko, visit the Old Town and explore the Templar Tunnels built during the Crusades.
+Your first stop this morning is the Jaffa Old Port of Tel Aviv where you’ll have time to look around and take photos.
 Your next stop is a Druze village to meet a lovely host family, who will invite you in for a cooking demonstration, where you’ll share local culinary secrets and a delicious Druze lunch.
 Historically, the Druze have been an agricultural people, tending olive groves and fruit orchards, and growing mostly apples and cherries.
 Many families also grow their own vegetables, bake their own bread and live on a largely vegetarian diet.
-After lunch, travel to Nazareth where you’ll stop in at a local winery for some sniffing, swirling and sipping of Israel’s finest wines, before settling into your hotel for the evening.
+By late afternoon, you’ll have reached Haifa.
+Make a stop to take in the view of the ornately landscaped Baha’i Gardens before heading to your hotel for a well-earned rest.
+Dinner is free this evening and your leader can make the best local restaurant recommendations.
 (B/L)

 Enjoy a full day tour of Jerusalem, starting with a walking tour of Via Dolorosa (the Way of the Cross) in the Old City.
 Stop at one of the city's favourite eateries and watch a master prepare mutabbaq – a stuffed pancake of Yemeni origin - and taste it for yourself.
 Continue to the Church of the Holy Sepulchre to visit the Golgotha – where Jesus was crucified – and then down to the tomb where he was buried.
 Walk through the spice market to the Jewish Quarter and witness the pilgrims at the Western Wall.
 Having worked up an appetite, head to the renowned Machane Yehuda food market for lunch.
 Your leader will likely select a variety of dishes for the group, allowing you to sample more of the vendors wonderful specialties.
 Get moving again with an afternoon tour of Nachlaot, one of the oldest neighbourhoods in West Jerusalem.
 The area is full of winding lanes, hidden courtyards and tiny synagogues, and has a fascinating history of different residents that has created a relaxed, creative and religious neighbourhood today.
 With a free evening, you may like to return to Machane Yehuda or ask your leader for their best restaurant recommendations.
 (B/L)